Naini: Transport

-Naini is connected to Allahabad via two bridges over the river Yamuna.
+Naini is connected to Prayagraj via two bridges over the river Yamuna.
 The older one, Old Naini Bridge built in 1927, is a two lane bridge.
 The new one, New Yamuna Bridge was completed in 2004.
-NH-2 joins the Naini to Rewa through Ghoorpur.
+NH-27 joins the Naini to Rewa through Ghoorpur.

-Tempos, Bus and autos are the main mode of travel in Naini-Allahabad.
+Tempos, Bus and autos are the main mode of travel in Naini-Prayagraj.
 This route doesn't have a very frequent local bus service, but recently, UPSRTC has launched the city bus services, making easier the public transportation from Naini to other nearby places, including heart of the city.

 Apart from Naini Railway, Cheoki station is also used, but mainly it is used for transporting goods.
-However, in recent times, Cheoki railway station has started to become more important as many of the trains are getting their schedule changed where in it is replacing Allahabad Junction itself.
+However, in recent times, Cheoki railway station has started to become more important as many of the trains are getting their schedule changed where in it is replacing Prayagraj Junction itself.